nasa/resample_GLISTIN_DEMs/README.md

 pip install utm
 ```

+After the installing the required packages,
+1. Determine a directory on your local machine where the Level 1 data and resampled output products will be stored.
+This directory is referred to as "dataFolder" in the scripts provided.
+2. Determine the indicies of the GLISTIN-A DEMs to downloaded.
+Refer to the map provided [HERE](https://github.com/mhwood/glistin/blob/master/GLISTIN-A_DEM_Index_Domains.pdf) which indicates the location of swath indices.

 ## Steps to Generate Resampled GLISTIN-A DEMs in NetCDF format

-1. Download the Level-2 GLISTIN-A DEMs and associated metadata using ```download_level_2_data.py```
+1. Download the Level-2 GLISTIN-A DEMs and associated metadata using **download_level_2_data.py**
 2. (Optional) Download a geoid layer to reference the elevation measurements to mean sea level
-3. Resample the Level-2 data using ```resample_GLISTIN_DEMs.py```
+3. Resample the Level-2 data using **resample_GLISTIN_DEMs.py**

 ### Step 1: Download the Level-2 data GLISTIN-A DEMs and associated metadata using download_level_2_data.py

-To use these codes,
-1. Determine a directory on your local machine where the Level 1 data and resampled output products will be stored.
-This directory is referred to as "dataFolder" in the scripts provided.
-2. Determine the indicies of the GLISTIN-A DEMs to downloaded.
-Refer to Fenty et al 2020 (PUT LINK HERE) for a map indicating the location of swath indices.
-3. Download the Level 2 data from NASA's UAVSAR website.
-Note that the resampling script relies on a particular directory structure to locate the Level 2 data on the local machine within "dataFolder".
-Please use the **download_level_2_data.py** code to ensure this structure is properly constructed.
-4. Resample (via bin-averaging) the DEM data to a resolution of your choosing using resample_GLISTIN_DEMs.py.

-To download data: use **download_level_2_data.py** to download level 2 data from https://uavsar.jpl.nasa.gov/
+Use **download_level_2_data.py** to download level 2 data from the [UAVSAR website](https://uavsar.jpl.nasa.gov/).

 Keywords:
 - dataFolder (-d): Directory where data will be downloaded.
 (Required)
 - indexList (-i): List of swath indices to download.
 (Optional.
 Default is to download all 81 swaths)
 - yearList (-y): List of years to download each swath.
 (Optional.
 Default is to download swaths in all available years (2016-2019))
-- downloadData (-a): Choose 1 if you would like to download data, otherwise choose 0.
-(Optional.
-Default is download data.)
-- downloadMetadata (-m): Choose 1 if you would like to download metadata, otherwise choose 0.
-(Optional.
-Default is download metadata.)

 Example command to download all years for swath index 52:
 ```
-python download_level_2_data.py -d '/Users/mhwood/Documents/Research/Projects/GLISTIN Regridding/Script Test' -i 52
+python download_level_2_data.py -d '/path/to/dataFolder' -i 52
 ```

-After downloading you will the following files and directory structure:
+After downloading the data, you will have the following files and directory structure:
 ```
-> cd /Users/mhwood/Documents/Research/Projects/GLISTIN Regridding/Script Test
+> cd /path/to/dataFolder
 > find .
 .
 ./Raw
 ./Raw/2017